kubeflow/examples/xgboost/README.md

 Now you are ready to send requests on `localhost:5000`.

+### Deploying the model to Kubernetes Cluster
+Details go here

 ### Dockerfile
 We have attached a Dockerfile with this repo which you can use to create a docker image.
 We have also uploaded the image to gcr.io, which you can use to